 Force resolution is the single most misread specification on pharmaceutical texture analyzer datasheets.
 It determines whether your instrument can distinguish a passing tablet from a failing one — and whether an auditor will accept your QC records.

 Budget for calibration.
 Any texture analyzer used for GMP work requires annual calibration traceable to a national standards body (NIST in the US, UKAS in the UK).
 Annual calibration runs $400–$1,200 depending on the number of load cells and whether documentation is included.
-Factor this into your five-year pharmaceutical texture analyzer price planning.

 Software is where pharmaceutical texture analyzers win or lose GMP audits.
 Buyers evaluating instruments on hardware specs alone routinely discover after purchase that the software cannot pass 21 CFR Part 11, cannot run Texture Profile Analysis (TPA), or locks data behind subscription fees.